 The painter in the image above has prepared themselves and knows the importance of scraping down old paint and also covering the floor.
 It is not just the painting that requires preparation, YOU DO TOO.

-Make sure you have enough dust sheets or old blankets to use, so you don’t end up painting the patio too.
+Make sure you have enough dust sheets or old blankets to use, so you don’t end up painting the patio and your lawn too.

-Make sure you are physically prepared and able too, and if you are not used to climbing ladders, familiarise yourself with safe use.
+Make sure you are physically prepared and able to carry out this work as it does require stamina, and if you are not used to climbing ladders, familiarise yourself with safe use.

 Make sure also you wear overall or old clothes as many exterior paints and wall coatings, especially waterproof ones, or damp proof paints, will NOT wash out of your clothes.